alew3/faceit_live3/README.md

 ```

 # Tip
 For better results, look into the webcam when starting the program or when pressing C, as this will create a base image from your face that is used for the transformation.
-Move away and closer to the webcam to find the best distance for better results.
+Move away and closer to the webcam to find the ideal distance for better results.